DoSomething/darwin/Positions/SeniorSoftwareEngineer.md

 ##### Technical
 - Deep knowledge and experience with the project(s) leading
 - Makes design decisions for the project(s) responsible for
-- Owns the technical testing and performance plan for their projects"
+- Owns the technical testing and performance plan for their projects

 ### Impact
 ##### Technical & Team
-- Partners with Product to manage scope and deliverables for the technical side of the product roadmap.
+- Partners with Product to manage scope and deliverables for the technical side of the product roadmap
-- Sets direction at the project/service level and consistently influences decision-making for the project/team
+- Sets direction at the project/service level and consistently influences decision making for the project/team
 - Delegates effectively; ensures tasks are completed as specified without micromanaging
 - Continues to contribute bug fixes and small features without becoming a bottleneck for the project/team